 Young Asian Voices (YAV) – click here to visit our Member’s website

-If any organisation wishes to become a Member of the Network (which confers a voting right at Annual General Meetings and Extraordinary General Meetings) it is open to eligible Black and Minority Ethnic voluntary and community organisations active and located within the area of benefit.
+It is not currently possible to become a Member (which confers a voting right at Annual General Meetings and Extraordinary General Meetings) immediately, however your organisation can become an Associate Member of the Network with a view to full Membership later.
+It is open to eligible Black and Minority Ethnic voluntary and community organisations active and located within the area of benefit.

 Membership is currently free.
 To be eligible the organisation must: